fkrauthan/wp-mpdf/readme.txt

 == Installation ==

 1. Upload the whole plugin folder to your /wp-content/plugins/ folder.
-2. Give the folders in the Plugin dir write permission (777) => wp-mpdf/cache AND wp-mpdf/graph_cache
+2. Give the folders in the Plugin dir write permission (777) => wp-mpdf/cache AND wp-mpdf/mdpf/graph_cache
 3. Go to the Plugins page and activate the plugin.
 4. Add to your template "&lt;?php if(function&#95;exists('mpdf&#95;pdfbutton')) mpdf&#95;pdfbutton(); ?&gt;" for a small button or "&lt;?php if(function&#95;exists('mpdf&#95;pdfbutton')) mpdf&#95;pdfbutton('my link'); ?&gt;" for a textlink.
  (if you wish to open the pdf print in a new tab you can add as first parameter true)
 5. You can adjust some options if you go to your admin interface, klick on plugins and then on wp-mpdf.
 For pdf allow you can use the checkbox when you create or edit a Post or Site.

+6. Your templates can you put to /wp-content/wp-mpdf-themes

 == License ==